Search Results for

 Note that implementing a custom networking solution is advanced, and for most use cases, utilizing an existing networking framework integration will work perfectly.

-To implement custom networking using KMPE, use the various send methods and KaijuMultiplayerManager.Receive(ref byte[], out ulong, out int, out bool, int) on the KaijuMultiplayerManager component:
+At the lowest level, to implement custom networking using KMPE, use the various send methods and KaijuMultiplayerManager.Receive(ref byte[], out ulong, out int, out bool, int) on the KaijuMultiplayerManager component:

 • KaijuMultiplayerManager.SendSelf(byte[], int, int, bool, bool, bool)